d-bl/GroundForge/docs/help/Change-tiles.md

 The video in words
 ------------------

-* Type the characters of the custom base tile of your choice (in this case the 3x3) in the second text field.
+* Type the characters of the custom base tile of your choice (in this case the 3x3) in the second text field (step 1).
-* Start with the blue tile in the "corner-to-corner" layout on the right, then nudge the tiles until the corners _overlap_ with the following steps.
+* Start with the blue tile in the "corner-to-corner" layout on the right (step 2), then nudge the tiles until the corners _overlap_ with the following steps (step 3-6).
   * Move the purple tile with the black arrows in north-west direction until you have proper diagonals.
   * Then move the green tile to the north-east to get the diagonals together.
 * The overlap can cause unexpected behaviour.
-    Fix this by changing the bottom corners to "-" in the input field.
+  Fix this by changing the bottom corners in the input field to "-" (step 7).
   Please note thate these stitches become faint in the diagram.
-* Without nudging you can create valid patterns with the following combinations (not recorded):
+* Not recorded: without nudging you can create valid patterns with the following combinations
   * The 4x4 tile with the "simple" layout at the left top.
   * The 4x2 tile with "brick" layout.
   * The 8x4 tile with the "simple" as well as the "brick" layout.